ugent/Studieplekken/authentication-service/blokat-authentication/README.md

 ## Blokat authentication service

-This service will manage the different authorization flows with the different HOI's, and hand out JWT tokens which can be handled by the main spring respository.
+This service will manage the different authorization flows with the different HOI's, and hand out JWT tokens which can be handled by the main spring repository.

 ## Installation